REMaQE: Reverse Engineering Math Equations from Executables: Introduction

-REMaQE provides an application programming interface (API) in Python, which allows the user to analyze the executable function by function and to control various aspects of reverse engineering such as variable naming and function inlining.
-The API can be used in Python scripts or in a Python command line interface like I-Python or Jupyter for interactive reverse engineering, It can also be integrated as a plugin into decompilation frameworks with a graphical interface (to be addressed in future work).
-The contributions of this paper are threefold: \begin{enumerate} \item The REMaQE framework for reverse engineering mathematical equations from executables, which offers two major improvements over existing approaches: \begin{enumerate} \item Automatic parameter analysis to recognize input, output, and constant parameters in the implemented equation.
-This enables reverse engineering of object-oriented implementations, such as C++ classes and struct pointer based C functions. \item Algebraic simplification to transform extracted symbolic expressions into easily understandable mathematical equations.
-This handles much more complex expressions than existing approaches with machine learning methods. \end{enumerate} \item A method for random generation of math equations of significant complexity using directed acyclic graphs, and their implementation as C code and Simulink models. \item A dataset of binary executables compiled from the generated C codes and Simulink models, paired with the ground truth math equations, to evaluate REMaQE. \end{enumerate}
+The REMaQE framework leverages symbolic execution along with automatic parameter analysis and algebraic simplification methods to automate the reverse engineering of mathematical equations from binary executables.
+REMaQE employs automatic parameter analysis of functions to identify important metadata regarding the function arguments stored in register, stack, global memory, or accessed via pointer.
+According to the best of our knowledge, REMaQE is the \emph{first} work able to reverse engineer math equations from a variety of function implementations, including object-oriented C++ code.
+Simplification of math equations in REMaQE is performed via math-aware algebraic methods.
+This overcomes limitations of other approaches such as machine learning methods for equation simplification and enables REMaQE to simplify complex conditional equations.
+Unlike state-of-the-art methods that look for patterns of well-known algorithms, REMaQE refines the extracted semantic information and displays it as math equations, enabling general-purpose applications on real-world use cases.
+Parameter analysis and algebraic simplification sets REMaQE apart from prior semantic reverse engineering approaches. \secref{related_work} discusses the strengths of REMaQE over existing works.
+The contributions of this paper are as follows: \begin{enumerate} \item The REMaQE framework for reverse engineering mathematical equations from binary executables, which offers two major improvements over existing approaches: \begin{enumerate} \item Automatic parameter analysis to recognize input, output, and constant parameters in an implemented equation.
+This enables reverse engineering of object-oriented implementations, such as C++ classes and struct pointer based C functions \item Algebraic simplification to transform extracted symbolic expressions into easily understandable math equations.
+This handles much more complex expressions compared to existing approaches that use machine learning methods \end{enumerate} \item A dataset of 25,096 compiled binary executables and their corresponding 3,137 math equations with their implementation as C code and Simulink models.
+This is suitable for evaluating reverse-engineering tools and is made available at~\cite{DatasetDataPort} \end{enumerate}